calogica/calogica.com/_posts/2018-06-02-confidence-intervals-tableau.md

 !["Exchange Rate by Week with CI"](/assets/plots/exchange_rate_conf_int.png "Exchange Rate by Week with CI")

-Next time we'll look at how we can create proper error bars using a lollipop chart, like so:
+Next time we'll look at how we can create proper error bars using a dumbbell chart, like so:

 !["Exchange Rate by Week with Error Lollipops"](/assets/plots/exchange_rate_error_bars_tableau.png "Exchange Rate by Week with Error Lollipops")